 It’s no secret that finance functions have been slow to adopt the intelligent technologies that are already benefiting their colleagues in marketing and sales.
 Naturally data-driven and risk-averse, CFOs are under increasing pressure to be tech-savvy and make tough strategic technical investment choices.
 They need to recognise emerging technologies and build adoption strategies.

 Digital Transformation is now not just something we read about, it’s something we need to be strategically planning for and working towards.
 We regularly hear that businesses don’t just want to buy software, they want to see real transformation from their investment.
-Which is why we have focused our annual conference Spotlight, on this very topic.
-Titled ‘Digital Finance Transformation – People, Process, Technology’, this year’s event is aimed at helping you develop a 21st-century strategic plan for your finance team.
+This is why we focused our annual conference ‘Spotlight’, on this very topic in 2019.
+Titled ‘Digital Finance Transformation – People, Process, Technology’, this event was aimed at helping you develop a 21st-century strategic plan for your finance team.

-Spotlight takes place on 23 October in London UK.
-Come along and join your peers along with our inspirational Keynote speaker, Dame Kelly Holmes DBE, where we also celebrate 10 years of HAYNE Solutions!
-Each year, this event gets bigger and better and is fast becoming the ‘go-to’ event for finance professionals.
+Spotlight took place in October 2019 in London UK.
+Finance, Operations, IT and BI professionals, along with our inspirational Keynote speaker, Dame Kelly Holmes DBE, celebrated 10 years of HAYNE Solutions.

 About HAYNE Solutions